hortonworks/ccp-chain-parsing/README.md

 Right now your terminal is attached to the output of the dockerized services.
 This can help you see what's going on under the hood and to report issues with more detailed log messages attached.

 ### Shutting down our services
-If you like to shut down our services you need to open a separate terminal (hence, the original one is now showing the output of our Dockerized services).
+When you want to shut down our services, you first need to open a separate terminal window or tab (this is because the original one is now showing the output of our Dockerized services).
 The other way - if you are not interested in console messages - is to run Docker in detached mode by using the ```-d``` flag at startup, like:
 ```docker-compose up -d```

 Either way, you can: